Accessible accommodation options in rural or remote areas

 Future housing accessibility

-Housing accessibility will increase in most States and Territories when the National Construction Code (NCC) is updated in 2023.
+Housing accessibility increased in most states and territories when the National Construction Code (NCC) was updated in 2023.

-Under those guidelines, all new builds must meet a Silver Level of accessibility that has been outlined by Livable Housing Australia (LHA).
+Under those guidelines, all new builds must meet a Silver Level of accessibility outlined by Livable Housing Australia.

-It will ensure that the framework for accessible housing is in place, meaning modifications will prove less costly and many people with disability can stay near support networks.
+It will ensure that the framework for accessible housing is in place, meaning modifications will prove less costly and many people with disability can stay near support networks according to Mr Naughtin.

-“The reforms that have come in as part of the new National Construction Code (NCC) are transformative for people with disability and the broader community,” Mr Naughtin says.
+“The reforms that have come in as part of the new National Construction Code are transformative for people with disability and the broader community,” he said.

 “What it means is that for the first time, we as a community will start to build more accessible homes.